schemathesis/schemathesis/README.rst

 In-code
 ~~~~~~~

-To examine your application with Schemathesis you need to:
+To examine your application with Schemathesis, you need to:

 - Setup & run your application, so it is accessible via the network;
 - Write a couple of tests in Python;